jnleyva816/Sneakerbot-API/README.md

 - [Proxies](https://documenter.getpostman.com/view/5027621/TVt2c3ee) - this is how you can pre-store proxies that the bot will use when launching a task.
 Proxies are rotated so that they are never reused.
 In the future, this bot may include an integration with a proxy service like [Bright Data (formerly Luminati)](https://brightdata.com/).
 - [Tasks](https://documenter.getpostman.com/view/5027621/TVt2c3ed) - this is how you can pre-store, and then start checkout tasks.

-# UI/UX

-1. `$ cd Sneakekerbot/client`

-2. `$ npm i`

-3. `$ npm start `

-loads full UI to add addresses, proxies, and tasks to API

-Still underdevelopment, but majority is functional and will work!

 ### UPDATE (as of 05/30/2021)